-Sequoia Voting Systems
+Sequoia Voting Systems (Dominion)

 Make / Model: Sequoia (Dominion) Optech Insight

-Equipment Type: Optical Scan
+Equipment Type: Hand-Fed Optical Scan Tabulator

 The Optech Insight consists of an electronic ballot counting device which reads completed ballots by scanning for the voters’ marks indicating their preferences.
 The scanner sits atop a ballot box.
 The Optech Insight also tabulates the results after the polls close, which are both printed on a paper copy and stored to an internal memory card.
 The Insight runs off both internal and external power to reduce the risk of malfunctions, and it can store voter data on an internal memory card.